Alex-Stone-Github/dotfiles/README.md

 This you can pretty much just slap into your awesome config.
 The wallpapers .py file can be useful for changing wallpapers with nitrogen.
 I forget most of what the other plugins for this do.
+### Note
+For this you will need the AwesomeWM installed, and also you will need the nitrogen wallpaper setter.